Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Introduction

 \section{Introduction}

 Since the breakthrough of probabilistic diffusion models in the early 2020's \cite{Ho_2020_DDPM, Song_2021_Scorebased, Rombach_2022_LDM, Dhariwal_2021_Diffusion}, foundational vision models have created unprecedented opportunities for artificially generated content \cite{SORA, Blattmann_2023_SVD, Yang_2024_DAV, Guo_2023_AnimateDiff, Kondratyuk_2024_VideoPoet, Zhang_2023_Controlnet, Ruiz_2023_DB, Gal_2022_Textual, Rombach_2022_LDM, Ramesh_2021_DALLE, Saharia_2022_Imagen, Nichol_2022_Glide, SD2, FLUX}.
 Content generation processes that would have taken days of human labor in the past are now possible by machines in just a few seconds.
-However, while today’s text-to-image engines can generate somewhat realistic images, professional photographers still have many reservations about these tools because even the most basic camera effects cannot be produced.
+Although current text-to-image models can produce perceptually realistic images, professional photographers remain skeptical, as these tools still cannot reliably replicate even basic camera effects.
 For example, the prompt “\texttt{quiet mountain trail, 24mm lens}” and another prompt “\texttt{quiet mountain trail, 70mm lens}” will have no differences in the field of view (FoV) but different rocks and trees, as illustrated in Fig. \ref{fig:teaser} (b).

-The inability of current diffusion models to effectively comprehend camera settings is not merely a matter of scaling laws\cite{Kaplan_2020_Scaling}, but rather a fundamental disconnect between data-driven models and the physical world.
+The inability of current diffusion models to accurately interpret camera settings reflects not merely limitations of scaling laws \cite{Kaplan_2020_Scaling}, but a fundamental gap between data-driven models and physical-world principles.
 Recent research \cite{Kang_2024_Farvideogenerationworld} demonstrates that increasing training data and model parameters are insufficient for generation models to capture essential physics principles.
-To bridge this gap, we need to ``teach physics'' to the models.
-However, teaching physics is not a trivial task because we lack both training data and suitable mathematical tools to disentangle camera physics from the scene content.
-The goal of this paper is to propose a new framework, driven by a co-design of data and network architecture, to enable generative photography, specifically focusing on achieving image generation with intrinsic camera setting awareness.
+To bridge this gap in photography context, we aim to \textit{teach camera physics} to the models.
+However, teaching camera physics is not a trivial task due to the lack of training data and the fundamental problem of existing image/video generation foundation models~\cite{Kang_2024_Farvideogenerationworld}.
+This paper introduces a novel framework, jointly designed through data curation and network architecture, to enable Generative Photography—specifically targeting image generation with camera intrinsics controls.